 2. Who Are the “Associates” in McDougal & Associates?Harold McDougal is the McDougal behind McDougal & Associates.
-He has been working directly in Christian publishing now for more than thirty-five years, and during that time, has written, ghost written, edited, and/or published more than seven hundred books.
-He wrote his first book in 1965, more than fifty years ago.
+He has been working directly in Christian publishing now for more than forty years, and during that time, has written, ghost written, edited, and/or published more than eight hundred books.
+He wrote his first book in 1965, more than fifty-five years ago.

 Aside from working on his own books on an ongoing basis, Harold has had a burden to get other ministries published and has helped hundreds of them to achieve this goal.
 Among the best known are Ruth Ward Heflin, William A. Ward, Judson Cornwall, Les Brown, Wade Taylor, Charlotte Baker, Cal Pierce, Sandy Kirk, Jamie Lash, and Tim Bagwell.
-More recently, he has worked on projects for Dennis Leonard, Darryl Brister, Charles Blake, Darlene Bishop and many other well known Christian leaders here in the US and abroad.
+More recently, he has worked on projects for Joshua Mills, Russ Moyer, Jane Lowder, Dennis Leonard, Darryl Brister, Charles Blake, Darlene Bishop and many other well known Christian leaders here in the US and abroad.

 The “Associates” in McDougal & Associates are men and women of every race and of many nationalities who have a Rhema word from God for our time and have chosen this venue as a means of having their message heard.
 You may choose to become an associate too.